danielkim10/SpotifyAppFrontend/README.md

 Built with React, written in Typescript.
 Uses Socket.IO for real-time functionality.

+A link to a demo of the project can be found here: https://www.youtube.com/watch?v=WNACBp4g-jI.
+(Last updated: July 29 2024)

 A link to the backend repository can be found here: https://github.com/danielkim10/SpotifyAppBackend.

 ## Other necessary items